manweile/BTFM/Sketch1/README.md

 7. Select Driver tab
 8. The driver provider should be FTDI

 *If you do have multiple devices and are not sure which device is the one you just plugged in, unplug it, watch for whichever COM port disappears, and then plug it back in.
-The COM port should reappear letting you know that's the device you're looking for.*
+The COM port should reappear, letting you know that's the device you're looking for.*

 #### TeraTerm